100 Days (1991 film): Plot

-The film opens with a young woman, Devi (Madhuri Dixit), who gets sudden visions (usually accompanied with a mild panic attack) of incidents and accidents that are yet to happen.
+The film opens with a young woman, Devi (Madhuri Dixit), who gets sudden visions (usually accompanied by a mild panic attack) of incidents and accidents that are yet to happen.
 Devi has a vision of her sister Rama (Moon Moon Sen) being murdered.
 Her college friends Sudha Mathur (Sabeeha) and Sunil (Javed Jaffrey) try to help her sort through her visions, but to little avail.
 Devi is relieved after she talks to her sister and finds that she is alive.
-However, just some time later, Rama is murdered in the same way as Devi had pictured.
-The murderer hides Rama's body in her mansion's wall.
+However, just some time later, Rama is murdered in the same way as Devi had sensed.
+The murderer hides Rama's body in the wall of her mansion.
 Rama is reported missing.
 Devi firmly believes Rama is dead.
 Five years later, Devi moves to her uncle (Ajit Vachani)'s home, where she eventually meets and is courted by millionaire businessman Ram Kumar (Jackie Shroff).
-Sunil, who was secretly in love with Devi, is deeply disappointed.
-Devi and Ram marry and enter his family mansion, which he has re-earned after a legal battle.
-Little known to anybody, this is the same mansion where Rama was buried.
+Sunil, who has secretly been in love with Devi, is deeply hurt.
+Devi and Ram marry and move to his family's mansion, which he has regained after a legal battle.
+Little known to anybody, this is the same mansion where Rama is entombed.
 When Devi starts having the visions again, Rama's skeleton is not the only thing that will come tumbling out.

-Devi sees a wall in the mansion and tears it down, only to find a skeleton tumbling out of it.
-Devi knows whose skeleton it is: as Rama had a necklace similar to Devi's.
-Also, the dead woman's skeleton is roughly same height as that of Rama.
-The Inspector (Shivaji Satam) quickly points out that since the mansion was closed when Rama disappeared, anyone could have hidden a dead body in there and nobody would know the truth.
-However, he doubts that the dead woman is Rama: several such necklaces are available.
+Devi sees a wall in the mansion and tears it down, only to find a skeleton with a necklace tumbling out of it.
+Devi knows whose skeleton it is, as Rama had a necklace similar to Devi's.
+Also, the skeleton is roughly the same height as that of Rama.
+The Inspector (Shivaji Satam) quickly points out that since the mansion was closed when Rama disappeared, anyone could have hidden a dead body there, and nobody would know the truth.
+However, he doubts that the dead woman is Rama: several such necklaces are available for purchase.